Control Panel

 Git-based deployments, staging environments, disaster recovery setups — enterprise-grade DevOps without the overhead.

-Opensolr actively contributes to the Drupal ecosystem.
-Our flagship Drupal module is the Opensolr Turbo Indexer — a Drush-based parallel indexing engine that dramatically speeds up Solr indexing for large Drupal sites.
+Opensolr actively contributes to the Drupal ecosystem with two dedicated modules.
+The Opensolr Search Module is a standalone Drupal 10/11 module with hybrid vector + keyword search, faceted navigation, AI-powered answer hints, autocomplete, analytics dashboard, query elevation, and real-time content sync — with zero Search API dependency.
+The Opensolr Turbo Indexer is a Drush-based parallel indexing engine that dramatically speeds up Solr indexing for large Drupal sites.

 Parallel Batch Indexing